bradbann/kermitweb/source/_posts/2012-06-29-puppet-hiera.markdown

 testmsg : Louis was here
 jbossver: 6.1.0.Final
 jboss::up: true
-infrmon01: ['rabbitmq', 'redis', 'sensu::server']
 {% endcodeblock %}

 you can use the redis CLI :

-{% codeblock lang:sh %}
+{% codeblock redis-cli lang:sh %}
 redis-cli<<'EOF'
 set common:jbossver 6.1.0.Final
-set common:testmsg "Louis was here" set common:jboss::up true sadd common:infrmon01 rabbitmq sadd common:infrmon01 redis sadd common:infrmon01 sensu::server
+set common:testmsg "Louis was here" set common:jboss::up true keys *
-keys *
-smembers common:infrmon01
 EOF
 {% endcodeblock %}

 Note : `true` in the yaml file was used as a boolean in puppet, but it is a string with redis.
 This is the reason of :

 {% codeblock lang:ruby %}
         ensure  => $up? { true => running, 'true' => running, default => stopped },